loocieomondi1/research-and-approval-project/README.md

 Algolia can be used for a wide range of use cases, including ecommerce websites.
 By integrating Algolia into your ecommerce website, you can provide your customers with a better user experience and help them find what they’re looking for swifltly.

-Through Medusa's flexible plugin system, it is possible to add a search engine to your Medusa backend and storefront using Algolia with just a few steps.
+Through project's flexible plugin system, it is possible to add a search engine to your  backend and storefront using Algolia with just a few steps.

-[S3](https://aws.amazon.com/s3/) To manage images in this project, you need a file service plugin responsible for hosting the images.
-Without a file service plugin, you will face issues while working with Medusa, such as when uploading images for products.
+[S3](https://ws.amazon.com/s3/) To manage images in this project, you need a file service plugin responsible for hosting the images.
+Without a file service plugin, you will face issues while working with the project, such as when uploading images
 The project provides three different options to handle your file storage.

 # Prerequisites